 If you are going to be in the country for any length of time or you return often I strongly suggest buying a cell phone.
 They are inexpensive if you buy a used one or the old style basic phone.
 You can activate it every time you return (the pre-paid calling card type phones will stay activated for only 3 months of non use) or get a monthly bill and keep it always activated.
 Another great option is to purchase a SIM card for your phone (make sure to get your phone unlocked beforehand) that usually costs around $100 Dominican Pesos.
 When you leave just put your old SIM card back in your phone.
 It is good for safety to have a phone on hand with the emergency and contact numbers loaded.
 You can also rent phones in some places.
 Here is a list of important numbers in Dominican Republic that you might want to load into your phone.

-A mosquito carrying diseases is found mainly in tropical and sub tropical areas.
+Dengue is a disease carried and transmitted by a mosquito and is found mainly in tropical and sub tropical areas.
 These mosquitoes (Aedes) are more day biters (sunrise and sunset) than night biters (which most people expect them to bite at night).
 When they bite they leave behind a flu like viral disease.
 After bitten the symptoms can come on very rapidly with a high fever, bad headache, behind the eye pain along with muscle and joint aches (this is why it is also known as "breakbone fever").
 There can also be a rash (usually appearing 3 to 4 days after the fever happens).
 Nausea, vomiting, and loss of appetite are common.
 A rash usually appears 3 to 4 days after the start of the fever.

 Now that you know what to look for if bitten, they (and you know who THEY are??) say the nasty bite only happens to about 100 tourists a year in Dominican Republic.
 The resorts usually spray for mosquitoes often so there are little to none to be seen.
 The country also sprays to rid the island of these nasty little critters.
 Just use some DEET type of bug spray.
 A fan usually helps keep them away as their light weight bodies can't fly into the wind.
 They are more prevalent in areas where there is standing water, as with all mosquitoes, no matter what their country of origin, race or creed (LOL!).